Generalized Snell's law and Maxwell equations: Maxwell equations in distributional sense and general boundary conditions

 where the curl and divergence are understood in the sense of distributions as in Section \ref{sec:preliminaries}, and the fields $\bf H, J, D, E, B$ are vector valued distributions in $\Omega$ depending on the parameter $t\in \R$ in the sense of Section \ref{subsec:distributions depending on a parameter t}, with $\J$ given, and $\rho$ is scalar distribution in $\Omega$, also given, depending also on the parameter $t\in \R$.

-The purpose of this section is to show under general assumptions on the current density field $\J$ and the charge density $\rho$ that the solutions to the Maxwell system satisfy boundary conditions at the interface $\Gamma$ and are classical solutions away from $\Gamma$.
-This is the contents of the following theorem. \begin{theorem} Suppose the fields $\B,\D,\E$ and $\H$ satisfy the Maxwell system \eqref{eq:Maxwell system} in the sense of distributions where $\J$ and $\rho$ satisfy \begin{enumerate} \item[(a)] $\J(x,t)=\J_0(x,t)+\nu_t$ with $\J_0(x,t)$ a locally integrable $\C^3$-valued function for $x\in \Omega$ for each $t$; and $\nu_t$ are $\C^3$-valued measures in $\Omega$ depending on the parameter $t$ and all concentrated in $\Gamma$\footnote{That is, the support of $\nu_t$ is contained in $\Gamma$.}; \item[(b)] $\rho(x,t)=\rho_0(x,t)+\mu_t$ with $\rho_0(x,t)$ locally integrable in $\Omega$ for each $t$, and $\mu_t$ are measures in $\Omega$ depending on the parameter $t$ that are all concentrated on the surface $\Gamma$. \end{enumerate} If $\B$ and $\D$ satisfy \ref{condition 1}, \ref{condition 2}, \ref{condition 3}, \ref{condition 4}, and \ref{condition 5}; and $\E$ and $\H$ satisfy \ref{condition 1}, \ref{condition 2}, and \ref{condition 3}, then we have the following
+The purpose of this section is to show that under general assumptions on the current density field $\J$ and the charge density $\rho$ each equation in the Maxwell system \eqref{eq:Maxwell system}, understood in distributional sense, implies a boundary condition at the interface $\Gamma$ and the solutions are classical solutions away from $\Gamma$.
+Viceversa, classical solutions in $\Omega_\pm$ discontinuous across $\Gamma$, give rise to distributions solutions in $\Omega$.
+This is the contents of the following theorem. \begin{theorem} Let us assume that $\J$ and $\rho$ satisfy \begin{enumerate} \item[(a)] $\J(x,t)=\J_0(x,t)+\nu_t$ with $\J_0(x,t)$ a locally integrable $\C^3$-valued function for $x\in \Omega$ for each $t$; and $\nu_t$ is a family of $\C^3$-valued Borel measures in $\Omega$ depending on the parameter $t$ that are all concentrated on $\Gamma$, \cristian{that is, the support of $\nu_t$ is contained in $\Gamma$}; \item[(b)] $\rho(x,t)=\rho_0(x,t)+\mu_t$ with $\rho_0(x,t)$ locally integrable in $\Omega$ for each $t$, and $\mu_t$ are Borel measures in $\Omega$ depending on the parameter $t$ that are all concentrated on the surface $\Gamma$. \end{enumerate} Suppose also that $\B$ and $\D$ are given fields satisfying \ref{condition 1}, \ref{condition 2}, \ref{condition 3}, \ref{condition 4}, and \ref{condition 5}; and $\E$ and $\H$ are also given fields satisfying \ref{condition 1}, \ref{condition 2}, and \ref{condition 3}; ${\bf n}$ denotes the unit normal to $\Gamma$ toward $\Omega_+$.